Sexuality in India: Sex industry

 While trade in sex was frowned upon in ancient India, it was tolerated and regulated so as to reduce the damage that it could do.
-However, the stigmatisation that has arisen in modern times has left the many poor sex workers with problems of exploitation and rampant infection, including AIDS, and worse, it has allowed a huge human-trafficking industry, like that of Eastern Europe, to take hold.
-Many poor, young women are kidnapped from villages and sold into sexual slavery.
+However, the stigmatisation that has arisen in modern times has left the many poor sex workers with problems of exploitation and rampant sexually transmitted infection, including AIDS, and has allowed a human-trafficking industry to take hold.
+Thousands of Nepali women are trafficked into India, mostly from rural villages, and sold to brothels in Mumbai and Delhi.
 There have been some recent efforts to regulate the Indian sex industry.

-A supreme court order in May, 2022 upheld prostitution as a profession ruling that sex workers had the same human rights as any other citizen of India and thus they can not be discriminated or arrested for their profession.
+A supreme court order in May 2022 upheld prostitution as a profession ruling that sex workers had the same human rights as any other citizen of India and thus they can not be discriminated or arrested for their profession.